Who is Huck Gee?

 Huck is a driving force in the world of ‘Art Toys’ and is widely known known for the amazing worlds of toys that he develops.
 He hand crafts small runs of handmade figures that sell out instantly online to a global clientele.
 His production toy designs have brought him international acclaim and are highly prized.
 Huck’s artwork has been exhibited in galleries worldwide, he has consigned pieces for Christie’s Auction House and has a design in the permanent collection of the Museum of Modern Art in NYC.
 In addition, he has journeyed on numerous international signing tours and has had his art published in an ungodly amount of books and magazines.

-Huck is also renowned for designing Gymkhana legend Ken Block's logo.
+Huck is renowned for designing Gymkhana and rally legend Ken Block's logo.

-BattleTails, Huck's first video game venture launched in August, 2015 on IOS with Android to follow shortly.
+BattleTails, Huck's first video game venture launched in August, 2015 on IOS and Android.

 Huck maintains a studio in San Francisco and when not busy planning world domination, he spends his free time playing with his kids and pretending to be a racecar driver.
 Not necessarily at the same time.